HSBC to close India private banking unit as competition grows

 Even though India has been minting millionaires at a strong pace, it has failed to translate into profits for the foreign wealth managers that have set up teams of well-paid bankers to help manage those riches.

-Banks including Royal Bank of Scotland and Morgan Stanley have recently sold their onshore India private banking units as part of their global business restructuring.
+Banks including Royal Bank of Scotland (RBS.L) and Morgan Stanley (MS.N) have recently sold their onshore India private banking units as part of their global business restructuring.

 HSBC's private banking business in India has about 70 staff, a source with direct knowledge of the development said, adding many of them would be redeployed to other bank operations.